three six five: prompts, acts, divinations(an inexhaustible compendium for writing)

 nick mauss is a multidisciplinary artist working in drawing, dance, performance, ceramics, and other media.
 He is also a writer.
 His work has been included in gallery and museum exhibitions worldwide, including solo shows at Kunsthalle Basel, Museum Ludwig, Cologne, and at 303 Gallery and the Whitney Museum of American Art, both in New York City.

-“Lucy Ives: A Year of Sundays,” is a year-long, generative (and remote) course for both new and experienced writers, offered by Poets House, taught by Ives, and based on three six five.
-Check back here for new announcements of more events, etc.!
+Also, Ives is teaching a year-long, generative (and remote) course—“Lucy Ives: A Year of Sundays,”—for both new and experienced writers, offered by Poets House, and based on three six five.

 see also